 - Place apricots in a baking tray of your choice.

 - Turn oven on at 375 degrees.
 I used a toaster oven because the baking tray I was using is not too big.

 - In a bowl mix sugar, vanilla and butter.
 Add cinnamon too.
 I used a spoon and mixed for about 30 seconds to a minute.
 I mixed until it became a homogeneous, thick buttery mix.
 Scoop with a spoon and place the buttery mix in the middle of each apricot half.
 Fill it up and use the left overs to slather a bit on the sides too.

 - Bake for about 12 minutes.

-- Let the baked apricots chill for about 10 minutes.
+- Let the baked apricots cool down for about 10 minutes.

 - Serve 2 halves per person.
 Add Ice Cream on top and pour few tbsps of the syrup on top.
-Add a cinnamon stick on the side of the plate as a decoration.
+Add a cinnamon stick on the side of the plate as garnish.
 Serve fast because ice cream will start melting since the apricots are still warm.
+Enjoy:)